cometaj2/huckle/README.rst

 Huckle (hypermedia unified CLI... with a kick)
 ============================================

-Huck is a very specific form of generic hypermedia client that plays in the command line interface (CLI) space.
+Huckle is a very specific form of generic hypermedia client that plays in the command line interface (CLI) space.
 It's a CLI that understands any hypermedia API (REST API) that abide by a specific hypermedia API CLI pattern.